FraPagano/RT_Assignment_1/README.md

 Possible Improvements
 --------------------------------
 Something that could be improved is the silver tokens' detecting time.
 I implemented an offline control, indeed my robot goes grabbing only when a silver token is detected at a determined distance.
 An online control could give the robot a smoother and cleaner movement.
-The robot should check for silver token in every time instant and, if conditions are good, the grab_routine can be activated.
+By this way robot should check for silver token in each time instant and, if conditions are good, the grab_routine can be activated.
 This method could prevent the robot from facing the wall at every circuit's curve.